RNLI rescues rip current swimmers

 Rip current teenagers rescued by St Agnes RNLI

-Two teenagers have been rescued after being pulled out to sea by a rip current.
+Two teenagers were rescued after being pulled out to sea by a rip current.

 The daughter of an off-duty RNLI manager, saw the boys being overwhelmed by large waves at Trevaunance Cove in Cornwall on Saturday afternoon.